christianThardy/Partial-Attention-Language-Model/README.md

 **PALM** (≠ [PaLM](https://en.wikipedia.org/wiki/PaLM)) is a decoder-only architecture that preserves source connectivity throughout decoding by introducing a partial attention pathway: generated tokens can attend directly to the full source prefix at every step, while maintaining causal structure over the generated continuation.

-This creates a stable channel for conditioning on retrieved documents, system constraints, and prompt instructions, improving source–target coherence and reducing attention degeneration during conditional text generation.
+This creates a stable channel for conditioning on prompt instructions, system constraints and retrieved documents.
+Improving source–target coherence and reducing attention degeneration during conditional text generation.

 ## Overview